-Or—I am sitting in bed, a magazine on my lap.
+Or—I’m sitting in bed, a magazine on my lap.
 My wife is next to me, doing a puzzle.
 In between us, near our feet, are two cats, sleeping.
 I look at them, at all of us, and feel awe.
 Ok, the cats are simply sleeping, my wife, puzzling.
 But there is such trust on that bed.
 These beings want to be here, with me, with each other.
 They care.
 Or we care.

-I am reading an article in the September issue of Lion’s Roar: Buddhist Wisdom For Our Time.
-It is a wonderful conversation between two Buddhist meditators and educators, Sharon Salzberg and Bell Hooks, about “The Power of Real Love.”
-Sharon talks of growing up thinking that love is something given by others, but she now realizes it is an ability, a capacity, maybe even a responsibility we have in ourselves.
+I’m reading an article in Lion’s Roar: Buddhist Wisdom for Our Time.
+The piece details a wonderful conversation between author and meditation teacher, Sharon Salzberg, and the educator, scholar and social activist Bell Hooks, about “The Power of Real Love.”
+Sharon talks of growing up and thinking that love is something given by others, but instead, it is an ability, a capacity, maybe even a responsibility we have in ourselves.
 Bell Hooks talks of love as residing in our actions, not just in our feelings.